 9 Must Know Symptoms of Tech Addiction

-I get asked a fair bit to describe the symptoms of screen/tech addiction.
-Four major areas of a person’s life are impacted – behavioural, psychological, relational, and physical.
+When it comes to screen time and tech addiction, there are four major areas of a person’s life that are impacted – behavioural, psychological, relational, and physical.
 Today, allow me to spotlight the relational symptoms.

 9 Symptoms to Watch for with Screen addiction:

 The addicted individual wants less and spends less time with family and friends.
 By this I mean that they would rather spend their time in a virtual or remote world than face to face with those in their presence.
 They are resentful of interruptions or invitations that disturb their screen time.

 A game-obsessed person declines social invitations so they can continue playing video games instead.

 They lie to others about how much time they spend online or on devices.

 There are frequent conflicts with family and friends over screen time.
 Arguments and tension shows forth daily, with lots of anger expressed, directed mainly toward those closest and most interested in the addicted person’s welfare.

 The addicted person blames others for problems caused by excessive use of the Internet, gaming, chatting/messaging/texting.